Angelo Vermeulen: HI-SEAS

 HI-SEAS (Hawaii Space Exploration Analog and Simulation) is an analog habitat for human spaceflight to Mars.[1][2][3]
 HI-SEAS is located in an isolated position on the slopes of the Mauna Loavolcano on the island of Hawaii.
 The area has Mars-like features and an elevation of approximately 8,200 feet above sea level.
 HI-SEAS is funded by the NASA Human Research Program for four research missions.
 The missions are of extended duration from four months to a year.

 The purpose of the detailed research studies is to determine what is required to keep a space flight crew happy and healthy during an extended mission to Mars and while living on Mars.[4]Research into food, crew dynamics, behaviors, roles and performance, and other aspects of space flight and a mission on Mars itself is the primary focus.
 The HI-SEAS researchers also carry out studies on a variety of other topics as part of their daily activities.

 Vermeulen was crew commander of a four-month Mars simulation mission.
 HI-SEAS (Hawaii Space Exploration Analogand Simulation) takes place on the flanks of the Mauna Loa Volcano which is the closest approximation of the actual surface of Mars.
 The mission intends to study improving the taste and nutritional quality of the meals consumed during a spaceflight.
 Previous spaceflight simulations such as MARS-500 proved the importance of the quality of the food during long periods of isolation of this nature.
 During the mission, Vermeulen is in charge of a six-man crew consisting of researchers from different backgrounds.
-Among the other researchers OlegAbramov, Simon Engler, Kate Greene, Sian Proctor, and Yajaira Sierra Sastre, Vermeulen is the only European member of the crew.
+Among the other researchers Oleg Abramov, Simon Engler, Kate Greene, Sian Proctor, and Yajaira Sierra Sastre, Vermeulen is the only European member of the crew.
 Due to his experience in community building in complex conditions, such as Biomodd and other projects, he is commissioned as the leader of the crew.
 Aside from the food study, Vermeulen investigates the possibilities of remote-operated robotic agriculture in order to create semi-autonomous farms for Mars settlement.
 The mission is initiated by NASA in collaboration with Cornell University of New York and the University of Manoa in Hawaii.

 In September - October 2015, Vermeulen exhibited a selection of art photos he made when he was commander on a HI-SEAS mission at the Dome of Visions in Stockholm (Sweden).